okpalandev/vacuum/README.md

 # A numerical computation library for building Lua Games.
 ## Introduction

-### Vacuum is inspired by the vacuum with physics.
-### It is a numerical computation library for Lua.
+### Vacuum is inspired by the concepts of vacuums with physics.
+It is a numerical computation library for Lua.

 ### Desgined for building games ,vacuum.lua is a numerical computation library for Lua.It is designed to be a lightweight library to be  for physics manipulation within game development.